 Toxic Injury Claims Can Produce Significant Damage Awards

 Successful toxic injury claims can result in significant cash settlements or jury verdicts.
 But, the claims are quite complex and ordinarily require the assistance of skilled legal counsel.
 Even with the extension of the statute of limitations, time is still a precious commodity.
 If you wait too long to retain counsel, your claim can be lost forever.
 The law firm of E. Stewart Jones Hacker Murphy has the experience and resources to help you establish your claim and negotiate the best possible settlement.
 We also have the skill and tenacity required to take your case to trial if necessary.
-As one of the most highly respected law firms in upstate New York and the capital district, we have been representing clients for more than a hundred years.
+As one of the most highly respected law firms in upstate New York and the capital district, we have been representing clients for more than 125 years.
 Make the right call.
 Call us now at (518) 663-6015 or complete our online form.
 The E. Stewart Jones Hacker Murphy law firm has an attorney available to assist clients 24 hours a day, seven days a week, 365 days a year – even on holidays.